 Bezos' fortune currently stands at roughly $130 billion.
 He continues to rank among the world’s top billionaires even after stepping down as Amazon CEO in 2021.

-The Amazon founder’s fortune stands at $187 billion.
-He continues to rank among the world’s top billionaires even after stepping down as Amazon CEO.
-The other billionaires in Bezos’s ranking are Tesla CEO and Dogecoin fan Elon Musk, Bernard Arnault, Bill Gates, and Facebook’s Mark Zuckerberg.
+The other billionaires in Bezos’ ranking are Tesla CEO and Dogecoin fan Elon Musk, Bernard Arnault, Bill Gates, and Meta's Mark Zuckerberg.

 Bezos is entitled to a salary at Amazon.
-In addition to that core income, Bezos is entitled to a range of other perks.
-For example, Amazon pays for his security services and business travel expenses.
+In addition to that core income, he's entitled to a range of other perks.
+For example, Amazon pays for its former CEO's security services and business travel expenses.
 He also receives capital gains on Amazon stock sales.

 Bezos is Amazon’s top shareholder with a stake of more than 11 percent, which translates to $179 billion at Amazon’s market capitalization of about $1.63 trillion.
-Bezos’s Amazon stake dropped after he carved out a portion of his stake and transferred it to his ex-wife MacKenzie Bezos in a divorce settlement.
+Bezos’ Amazon stake dropped after he carved out a portion of his stake and transferred it to his ex-wife MacKenzie Scott in a divorce settlement.

 Bezos deploys some of his wealth to philanthropic efforts and environmental protection initiatives.
 The billionaire has pledged $10 billion toward climate programs under the Bezos Earth Fund.